Efficient Privacy-Preserving Stochastic Nonconvex Optimization: Introduction

-\shortsection{Contributions} We develop a differentially-private stochastic variance reduced gradient algorithm for nonconvex ERM and provide a sharp analysis of the privacy guarantee (Section~\ref{sec:alg}).
-Our algorithm matches the best-known utility guarantee~\citep{wang2017differentially} for nonconvex optimization with lower computational complexity compared with prior methods~\citep{zhang2017efficient,wang2017differentially}.
-To achieve the same utility guarantee, the gradient complexity (i.e., the number of stochastic gradients calculated in total) of our algorithm is $O\big(n^{3/2}\big)$, which outperforms the state-of-the-art results \citep{zhang2017efficient,wang2017differentially} by a factor of $\Theta(n^{1/2})$.
+\shortsection{Contributions} The main contributions of our paper are summarized as follows: \begin{itemize} \item We develop a new differentially private stochastic optimization algorithm for nonconvex ERM and provide a sharp analysis of the privacy guarantee using R\'enyi Differential Privacy (RDP) \citep{mironov2017renyi}. \item Our algorithm improves the best-known utility guarantee for nonconvex optimization, with lower computational complexity.
+The utility guarantee of our algorithm is $O\big((d\log(1/\delta))^{1/3}/(n\epsilon)^{2/3}\big)$, which is better than the best-known results $O\big((d\log(1/\delta))^{1/4}/(n\epsilon)^{1/2}\big)$ established in \citet{wang2017differentially}.
+The gradient complexity (i.e., the number of stochastic gradients calculated in total) of our algorithm is $O\big((n\epsilon)^{2}/(d\log(1/\delta))\big)$, which outperforms the best previous results \citep{zhang2017efficient,wang2017differentially} when the problem dimension $d$ is large (see Table \ref{table:Comparision} for more details). \item We evaluate our proposed methods on two nonconvex ERM techniques: nonconvex logistic regression and convolutional neural networks.
+We report on experiments on several benchmark datasets (Section~\ref{sec:exp}), finding that our method not only produces models that are the closest to the non-private models in terms of model accuracy but also reduces the computational cost. \end{itemize}

-We further extend our algorithm to the distributed setting (sometimes known as \emph{federated learning} or \emph{distributed learning}) using a multi-party computation protocol (Section~\ref{sec:multi}).
-This results in the first differentially-private distributed optimization algorithm with theoretical guarantees that match that of the centralized differentially private nonconvex optimization algorithm.

-We implement our proposed methods on two nonconvex ERM problems: nonconvex logistic regression and convolutional neural networks.
-We report on experiments on several real datasets (Section~\ref{sec:exp}), finding that our methods can produce the models that are closest to the non-private models in terms of model accuracy.